Administration Menu Administration

 Administration

-Dr. W. Burke Royster became the 10th Superintendent of Greenville County Schools, the 43rd largest district in the nation, in 2012.
-His tenure as Superintendent has been marked by significant advances in student achievement, with a particular focus on improving the District’s graduation rate and ensuring that students are college- and career-ready.
-In a nod to the progress achieved under his direction, Dr. Royster has been named an Education Week “Leader to Learn From,” was selected as the South Carolina Association of School Administrators’ 2018 Superintendent of the Year, and in 2023 was named to Greenville Business Magazine’s “50 Most Influential” Hall of Fame.
-He serves on the Governing Board of AASA, The School Superintendents’ Association, and is an active member of the Large Countywide and Suburban District Consortium, having served as its chair.
+Dr. W. Burke Royster became the 10th Superintendent of Greenville County Schools, the 42nd largest district in the nation, in 2012.
+His tenure as Superintendent has been marked by significant advances and historically high results in student achievement, with a particular focus on improving the District’s graduation rate and ensuring that students are college- and career-ready.
+In a nod to the progress achieved under his direction, Dr. Royster has been named an Education Week “Leader to Learn From,” was selected as the South Carolina Association of School Administrators’ 2018 Superintendent of the Year, was recognized twice as the South Carolina Athletic Administrators Association’s Superintendent of the Year, and in 2022 was named to Greenville Business Magazine’s “50 Most Influential” Hall of Fame.
+He serves on the Governing Board of AASA, the national school superintendents’ association, as well as on the Executive Board of the SC Association of School Administrators and is the current president-elect for the six-thousand-member organization, and is an active member of the Large Countywide and Suburban District Consortium, having served as its chair.

 The signature initiative of Dr. Royster’s tenure is Graduation Plus, the key ingredient in the District’s focus on “Building a Better Graduate.”
 Graduation Plus works to increase student achievement and engagement by providing meaningful opportunities for every student to graduate with not only a high school diploma, but also college credit and/or industry certification.

-The belief that all decisions should be based on what is best for students, along with efforts to expand targeted instructional supports and move toward large-scale implementation of engaging practices such as those associated with project based learning, characterize Royster’s educational philosophy.
-Though decisions and policies must be written for the good of the whole and implemented in a fair and equitable manner, Royster encourages teachers, administrators, and support staff to never lose sight of students’ individual circumstances, gifts, and challenges.
-Education, in his mind, is more of a calling or purpose than it is a job.
-He emphasizes at every opportunity that nothing has a greater impact on student learning than the quality of the teacher in the classroom and nothing has a greater effect on teacher quality than school administrators.
+The beliefs that all decisions should be based on what is best for students and that student achievement is built on a foundation of trusting relationships and enhanced with targeted supports characterize Royster’s educational philosophy.
+Royster encourages teachers, administrators, and support staff to never lose sight of students’ individual circumstances, gifts, and challenges while maintaining high standards for all.
+He emphasizes at every opportunity that nothing has a greater impact on student learning than the quality of the teacher in the classroom and nothing has a greater effect on teacher quality than the leadership of school administrators.
+To that end, he has led the District to create leadership development programs for staff at all levels, with a nationally recognized principal pipeline program.

-Various community boards benefit from Royster’s participation, including The Greenville Chamber of Commerce, The United Way, Greenville Technical College Area Commission, and Public Education Partners.
-A graduate of Leadership Greenville, Royster is also actively involved with Ten at the Top, an organization that promotes partnerships and cooperation to improve the Upstate’s economic vitality and quality of life.
+Various community boards benefit from Royster’s participation, including the Greenville Chamber, United Way, Greenville Technical College Area Commission, and Public Education Partners.
 In addition to his service on local boards, Royster is member of the American and South Carolina Associations of School Administrators and has served as President of the Superintendents’ Division of the South Carolina School Administrators Association.
-He is also holds memberships in Phi Delta Kappa, the Horace Mann League, Association for Learning Environments (formerly Council of Educational Facilities Planners), the National Association of School Business Officials, and the South Carolina Athletic Administrators Association.
+A graduate of Leadership Greenville, he also holds memberships in Phi Delta Kappa, the Horace Mann League, Association for Learning Environments (formerly Council of Educational Facilities Planners), the National Association of School Business Officials, and the South Carolina Athletic Administrators Association.

 Dr. W. Burke Royster